jskoetsier/koemail/README.md

 ## Development

 See individual component READMEs for detailed setup instructions.
+For contributing guidelines, please read [CONTRIBUTING.md](CONTRIBUTING.md).

+## Versioning

+This project uses [Semantic Versioning](https://semver.org/).
+See [VERSION](VERSION) file for current version and [CHANGELOG.md](CHANGELOG.md) for release history.

+## Roadmap

+See our [ROADMAP.md](ROADMAP.md) for planned features and development timeline.

 ## License